AlexanderDBolton/Regimes_RJMCMC/README.md

 - burnin: The number of burn-in iterations to run before recording simulations at each of the three stages.
 - iterations: The number of RJMCMC iterations to be run in each of the three stages.
 - thinning: The number of iterations to skip between iterations.
 The total number of iterations recorded is iterations / thinning.
 - number_of_association_matrix_bins: To build an association matrix (a matrix that states the posterior probability that a pair of time points in a process are generated from the same regime), the number of bins that the points should be divided into.
+If you don't want an association matrix to be output then set this to 0.
 - record_basic_rj: Input 0 or 1.
 If 0, the output of the unmarked change point RJMCMC sampling will not be recorded.
 If 1, it will be recorded.
 - record_binary_rj: Input 0 or 1.
 If 0, the output of the binary marked vector and change point RJMCMC sampling will not be recorded.
 If 1, it will be recorded.
 - record_full_rj: Input 0 or 1.
 If 0, the output of the regime marked vector and change point RJMCMC sampling will not be recorded.
 If 1, it will be recorded.